-Whether you’re wanting to add another cat to your family or this is your first cat, I am here to guide you in the process.
+Whether you want to add another cat to your family or this is your first cat, I am here to guide you.
 This guide focuses on helping you select the right cat breed based on your lifestyle and what type of cat you want!

 It’s important to note that all cats are individuals.
 Although a cat’s breed can give prospective owners an idea of what they’re like, the personality of cats will ultimately depend on the cat itself and how it was socialized.

 Here are some general guidelines to consider when zeroing in on a cat breed that is perfect for you:

 - Experience level.
 Some cat breeds are ideal for first-time owners; others may be better suited to the more experienced ones.
 Why does this matter?
 Depending on the cat breed, some cats can require additional awareness and knowledge from their humans to correct certain behaviors.
 This is to prevent common behavioral challenges such as inappropriate elimination (litterbox issues), excessive grooming, and even aggressiveness.

 - Current Lifestyle.
 Some cats are naturally more energetic than others.
 Ask yourself if you want a quiet or talkative cat, whether your pet should be sociable and dependent, or if you want an energetic or calm cat.
 In general, a more energetic cat means more time you have to devote to it.
 Therefore, if you’re away from home frequently because of work, an energetic cat may get bored and start to wreak havoc around the home.

 - Your time.
 While your feline friends might be known as pretty low maintenance compared to dogs, there are some things you must devote time to, depending on the breed.
 For example, your cat’s coat and looks will decide the amount of grooming it needs.
 Longer-haired cat breeds will require additional brushing and grooming.
 Additionally, all cat owners should make sure to brush their cat’s teeth regularly.